dvdvideo1234/TrackAssemblyTool/readme.md

    stay in the cache for a given amount of time, rather than the whole database forever ( till the server is up that is ), so please use SQL mode when possible if you want to save some amount of RAM.
-   LUA mode is used as a default option, because some people have third party SQL servers, which messes with the sql.* library of the game and does not allow me to create the needed sql tables and records properly.
+   LUA mode is used as a default option, because some people have third party SQL servers, which messes with the sql.* library of the game and does not allow me to create the needed SQL tables and records properly.

 Q: Can I do something about my server's performance and how can I configure the memory manager properly?
 A: You can choose a memory management algorithm by setting trackassembly_timermode to "mode@life@clear@collect"